Ptolemaic coinage: Design and symbolism

 The Ptolemaic Kingdom used Phoenician weight instead of the more common Attic weight.
-Phoenician weight, also known as Ptolemaic weight, is about 14,20 grams.
-The more common Attic weight from other Hellenistic states is approximately 17,26 grams.
+Phoenician weight, also known as Ptolemaic weight, was about 14.20 grams which was the weight of a Ptolemaic tetradrachm.
+The more common Attic weight from other Hellenistic states was approximately 17.26 grams which was the weight of standard Hellenistic tetradrachm.
 Ptolemaic coinage was struck in different standard, and the kingdom sought to obtain full royal control on coinage in circulation.
 The largest denominations of Ptolemaic bronze coinage weighed up to 100 grams.

 Artistically, Ptolemaic coinage closely followed contemporary Greek currencies.
 A commonplace symbol of the Ptolemaic dynasty is an eagle standing on a thunderbolt, first adopted by Ptolemy I Soter.
 The more peculiar Ptolemaic coinage include so-called "dynastic issues".
 Ptolemy II Philadelphus married his sister Arsinoe II, possibly to gain legitimacy in eyes of the local Egyptian population.
 Egyptian rulers had traditionally married their sisters to signify a connection to sacred union between the deities Osiris and Isis.
 A medal-like coin with one side portraying Ptolemy II and Arsinoe II, and the other side portraying Ptolemy I and Berenice I was struck after the death of Arsinoe II.
 She had significant posthumous influence on Egyptian religious life, and the ruling Greek dynasty was deified.

 In the coin making process, there were similarities with Seleucid coinage.
 For instance, Ptolemaic coins often have a central depression from the coin making process.